Crime of aggression: War-responsibility trials in Finland

 In 1939, the Soviet Union invaded Finland, leading to a peace treaty on unfavorable terms in 1940.
-In 1941, Finland attacked the Soviet Union, retaking the ceded territory and occupying parts of the Soviet Union that had never been part of Finland.
+During the Continuation War, Finland managed to retake its ceded territory and progressed further to the areas of Soviet Union that had never been part of Finland.
 In 1944, the war turned against Finland, which signed an armistice on even less favorable terms.
 The Allied Control Commission in Finland insisted on holding trials for aggression during the second war, as the armistice had required Finnish cooperation in trying those accused of war crimes.
 The law establishing the tribunal established criminal responsibility for those who "in a significant manner contributed in Finland's engagement in the war...or prevented peace" between 1941 and 1944.
 Eight men were tried; wartime president Risto Ryti, six members of the cabinet, and the Finnish ambassador to Germany, but not any generals.
 Unlike other specifications of the crimes against peace, the Finnish trials charged those who joined the government after 1941 and rejected peace offers from the Soviet Union.
 Initially seven were convicted and the ambassador was acquitted; the judgement was revised to convict all the defendants with harsher penalties, up to ten years imprisonment with hard labor.
 The convicts were treated leniently in prison and all were released by 1949.